KnightCoder27/Python-Advance/README.md

 # Python-Advance-

-Tkinter is a GUI (Graphical User Interface) in python.

-Programming Code for Tkinter Topic.
+Programming Code for All Advance Topics